thinkingmik/ideman/README.md

 ```
 $ curl -u userId:userPwd -X GET http://localhost:3000/users
 ```

-# <a name="authorization_grants"></a>OAuth2 authorization flows
-OAuth 2.0 is the next evolution of the OAuth protocol which was originally created in late 2006.
-OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.

 ## <a name="authorization_code"></a>Authorization Code
 The `Authorization Code` grant type is used when the client wants to request access to protected resources on behalf of another user (i.e. a 3rd party).
 This is the grant type most often associated with OAuth.